aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/development.md

 The [Zilla Plus for Amazon MSK](https://aws.amazon.com/marketplace/pp/prodview-jshnzslazfm44) Secure Public Access proxy lets authorized Kafka clients connect, publish messages and subscribe to topics in your Amazon MSK cluster via the internet.

-In this guide we will deploy the Zilla Plus for Amazon MSK as a Secure Public Access proxy and verify locally trusted public internet connectivity to your MSK cluster from a Kafka client in your development environment, using the wildcard domain `*.aklivity.example.com`.
+In this guide we will deploy the Zilla Plus for Amazon MSK Secure Public Access proxy and verify locally trusted public internet connectivity to your MSK cluster from a Kafka client in your development environment, using the wildcard domain `*.aklivity.example.com`.

 ### AWS services used